OuhscBbmc/BbmcResources/instructions/redcap.md

     Hi zzz, we use REDCap (https://projectredcap.org/) to contain PHI data securely.

     Will you please log into the BBMC’s REDCap instance at https://bbmc.ouhsc.edu?
 This will initialize your account on the server.
-Please tell me when you’ve done this, so I can add you to the appropriate REDCap project(s).
+Please tell Will Beasley (cc'd) when you’ve done this, so he can add you to the appropriate REDCap project(s).
 You’ll receive an automated email from REDCap for each project you're authorized to use.